 "Stan Hansen is a case in point.
 Some nights he could work; other nights he ‘couldn’t see’ (he wore thick glasses), or that was always his excuse if he potatoed you."

 Zenk went on to say, "I never met a more miserable guy than Stan.
 We watched movies on the bus, and if Stan didn’t like it, or it was too loud, he always got his way (like a big baby).
 All the guys knew his game, but he was ‘office,’ so you had to play ball with him.

 "My favorite Hansen story is when he got stiff with my ex-partner Danny Kroffat.

-"Stan was clumsy and all the guys were sick of getting hit stiff all the time … it makes for a really long tour, and we all had to get along – in the Japanese style.
-So Danny put him in a shoot hold armbar and held him down…then added pressure on it.
+"Stan was clumsy, and all the guys were sick of getting hit stiff all the time … it makes for a really long tour, and we all had to get along – in the Japanese style.
+So Danny put him in a shoot hold armbar, held him down, and added pressure on it.
 It was glorious to hear that Southwest Texas Redneck scream, ‘Damn …..my arm … it don’t bend that way!’

-Danny Kroffat delivered a bit of deserved rough justice to the hard-hitting Stan Hansen in the ring which made for a much more enjoyable tour for everyone else.
-Not everyone though got to walk out of the ring unscathed by Big Stan.
-In 1990 during a Tokyo Dome Super Fight for the IWGP Championship, Big Van Vader fell victim to a few hard left-handed strikes to the face by Hansen and his eye fell out of the socket!
+Danny Kroffat delivered a bit of deserved rough justice to the hard-hitting Stan Hansen in the ring, making for a much more enjoyable tour for everyone else.
+Not everyone, though, got to walk out of the ring unscathed by Big Stan.
+In 1990 during a Tokyo Dome Super Fight for the IWGP Championship, Big Van Vader fell victim to a few hard left-handed strikes to the face by Hansen, and his eye fell out of the socket!
 You can read all about that grisly incident here.